"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Stage 2 has 2 parts.
 In the 1st part researchers want to find the best dose of SRA737 to give with gemcitabine.
 This is called dose escalation.

-Once researchers find the best dose, part 2 opens.
+While researchers find the best dose, part 2 is also open.
 In this part, they are collecting information about how the drug works.
 This is called dose expansion.
-Part 2 will be for people who have 1 of the following:
+Part 2 is for people who have 1 of the following: